ismailkhan313/ismailkhan.xyz/content/islamic-studies/How Islam Works/03 - The Mainstream.md

 The Mainstream is a point of belief affirmed by the Quranic verses on preservation and consulting the people of remembrance.
 These verses establish that those following the people of remembrance constitute the Mainstream.
 God's will to preserve the Straight Path includes ensuring that the people of remembrance persist in their knowledge of Deen, as long as the Straight Path is preserved, which is until the end of time.
 Belief in the Mainstream is further reinforced by the Prophet's statement that they are the ones manifesting the Truth.
 Thus, guidance is preserved not only in word and meaning but also through the Way of the Mainstream, who adhere to the texts and sayings of the Deen.

 This corresponds in *Aqidah Tahawiyyah* where Imam At-Tahawi states, "We consider that holding together and remaining with the Mainstream (Jamāʿah) is the true and right course, and that sectarianism (i.e., separation) is deviation leading to punishment."
-## Five Components that define what the Mainstream are
+## Five Components Defining the Mainstream
 The group manifest on Truth is constituted by five key components.
 1. Preserved sound understanding,
 2. Transmitted by scholars,